jbcoe/polymorphic_value/draft.md

 template <class U> polymorphic_value(const polymorphic_value<U> &p);
 ```

-* _Remarks_: The second constructor does not participate in overload
+* _Remarks_: The second constructor shall not participate in overload
   resolution unless `U*` is convertible to `T*`.

 * _Effects_: Creates a `polymorphic_value` object that owns a copy of the object